Bennys-Quarter/ssd-ss22/README.md

 $ docker-compose up
 ```

-> Start the Software Engine
+> Start the Software Engine in a new terminal

 ```bash
 $ cd ..\Software_Engine